bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

  /**
   * @title ERC20WithSnapshot
   * @notice ERC20 including snapshots of balances on transfer-related actions
-  * @author Aave
+@@ -1569,8 +1642,6 @@ abstract contract GovernancePowerDelegationERC20 is
-  **/
+ abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20
- abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20 {
+ {
 -  using SafeMath for uint256;
 -
    /**
     * @dev The following storage layout points to the prior StakedToken.sol implementation:
     * _snapshots => _votingSnapshots
-@@ -1477,31 +1657,63 @@ abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20
+@@ -1583,35 +1654,66 @@ abstract contract GovernancePowerWithSnapshot is
    /// @dev reference to the Aave governance contract to call (if initialized) on _beforeTokenTransfer
    /// !!!
 IMPORTANT The Aave governance is considered a trustable contract, being its responsibility
    /// to control all potential reentrancies by calling back the this contract